A Stranger Among Us

 A Stranger Among Us is a 1992 American crime drama film directed by Sidney Lumet and starring Melanie Griffith.
-It tells the story of an undercover police officer's experiences in a Hasidic community.
+It tells the story of undercover police officer Emily Eden's experiences in a Hasidic community.
 It was entered into the 1992 Cannes Film Festival.
 It is often cited as one of Lumet's two failures of the 1990s, the other being Guilty as Sin (1993).
-Despite the poor reviews suffered by both these films, Lumet received the 1993 D. W. Griffith Award of the Directors Guild of America.
+Despite the poor reviews suffered by both these films, Lumet received the 1993 D. W. Griffith Award from the 45th Directors Guild of America Awards.
 The film was also the first credited role for actor James Gandolfini.
 The shooting of the film was used as an example in Lumet's book Making Movies.

 Plot

 Hardened New York City homicide detective Emily Eden, daughter of a divorced former cop, and her partner Nick attempt to arrest two drug dealers.
 However, Nick is stabbed by one of the dealers, whom Emily shoots, killing him as he tries to flee.
 As a result, her superior Lt.
 Oliver temporarily takes away her gun.
 After Nick is hospitalized and the dealers have been apprehended, Emily goes undercover to investigate the murder of a Hasidic diamond-cutter named Yaakov Klausman.
 She questions the family of the Hasidic rebbe, an elderly Holocaust survivor who is revered for his wisdom and compassion toward his fellow Jews.
 He says to her, "You and I have something in common: We are both intimately familiar with evil.
 It does something to your soul."

 While living with the rebbe's family, Emily changes her appearance and takes a liking to his son, Ariel, a young man who works as a diamond-cutter but teaches in the yeshiva and is expected to follow his father as the next rebbe.
-In addition to keeping all 613 Mitzvot, he is waiting for his intended, or basherte, the daughter of a Paris rebbe whom he has not yet actually met.
-They are the subjects of an arranged marriage, but he believes that she is his soul mate, chosen by God.
+In addition to keeping all 613 Mitzvot, he is waiting for his intended, or basherte, Shayna Singer, the daughter of a Paris rebbe whom he has not yet actually met.
+They are the subjects of an arranged marriage but he believes that she is his soul mate, chosen by God.
 He is also studying the Kabbalah, which is regarded as rather daring for a man under 40.
 Its discussion of sexual intimacy is restrained but specific, as well as a metaphor for the relationship between Man and God.